Canal IPe: Launch

 TV Perú announced the launch of IPe Identidad Peruana in late June, with a brief promo.
 On July 1, 2016, the then-president of Peru, Ollanta Humala Tasso, visited IRTP's facilities to begin operations of the over-the-air signal on subchannel 7.4 of the DTT system, replacing TV Perú 7.4.
 On Movistar TV's digital cable system, the high-definition feed of the channel replaced TV Perú HD on channel 707.
 On July 4, the Chicos IPe block started on TV Perú, in two afternoon blocks, replacing TV Perú Niños.

 With ten hours of new content a day, IPe became the "first local media outlet with exclusive programming for kids and teens".

 During its first days on air, it premiered national programs such as Clan Destino, a magazine program showing stories of young Peruvian entrepreneurs; Cortos IPe and Creaturas, programs dedicated to filmmaking in Peru, and the Chicos IPe block which contained programs such as Los Cazaventuras, La Lleva Perú, La Hora Popap and Cocinando con Miko Ondas.

 In 2017, IPe premiered programs such as Inéditos, Ciencia en Esencia, Lutieres, Acción Voluntaria and the second season of Creaturas.

 From April 5, 2018, IPe, alongside TV Perú Noticias, changed its aspect ratio from 4:3 letterbox to 16:9 widescreen.
 The next day, the SD feed was added to Movistar TV on channel 319 and 772 in HD, on its digital cable service.

 In 2020, it premiered the first production in Ashaninka languages, Quechua and Aymara, produced by Polirama, Ciudad jardín.
 The program was also sent to the CNTV Infantil block, supported by the National Television Council.
 In 2022, it announced the import of three NHK titles to air on the channel.

-In May 2023, it launched the anti-bulling campaign No es juego, which also aired on other state channels.
+In May 2023, it launched the anti-bullying campaign No es juego, which also aired on other state channels.
 According to Fernando Reátegui, director of content, the channel adopting a casting policy based on feedback from children before taking part in the programs.
 Children were only selected if they felt comfortable with the experience.